Aaliyah: Music videos

-According to director Paul Hunter from day one, "Aaliyah wanted her videos to stand out from clips by other R&B singers".
-He stated, "You can watch programming all day and see a certain type of video by female artists, "Then when one of hers comes on its something special, something different to look at.
+According to director Paul Hunter, "from day one, Aaliyah wanted her videos to stand out from clips by other R&B singers."
+He stated that "you can watch programming all day and see a certain type of video by female artists, then when one of hers comes on it's something special, something different to look at.
 That's what she was about."
-Christopher John Farley from Time stated that Aaliyah's "videos, for the most part, are about mood, not about storylines...
+Christopher John Farley from Time magazine stated that her "videos, for the most part, are about mood, not about storylines...
 Her videos are usually lushly shot and infused with sexual tension, though not in overt and obvious ways".

-Alisha Acquaye from Teen Vogue felt that, "There's much to gather while watching an Aaliyah music video" in fact, she thinks that watching them is "actually an understatement".
-Acquaye further explained, "There's a state of hypnosis you submit to as she envelops you through sight and sound, tugging at your heartstrings.
+Alisha Acquaye from Teen Vogue wrote that "there's much to gather while watching an Aaliyah music video", and that terming it "watching" them was "actually an understatement".
+She explained that "there's a state of hypnosis you submit to as she envelops you through sight and sound, tugging at your heartstrings.
 Between a sequence of sensual, strong movements, infectious instrumentals, and intuitive lyrics that spark emotions of desire, sex, and empowerment, you are enraptured in Aaliyah's physical presence".

 Most of Aaliyah's videos included dance routines.
-While discussing her video choreography Billboard mentioned that she "coined the smooth choreography and tomboyish style that would inspire [R&B]'s future generations for years to come".
-Vibe praised several videos saying, "Looking back on her videos like "Try Again" and "Are You That Somebody," Aaliyah's talent in all of those techniques of dancing are apparent, as she's able to hit every syncopated word and beat with ease as if she's moving on air".
-Kyann-Sian Williams from NME named "Are You That Somebody?" as a visual that, "pushed the boundaries when it came to dance breaks in music videos".
-Williams declared, "Until that time, dance breaks were usually reserved for boybands like *NSync and the Backstreet Boys, but Aaliyah claimed it for R&B stars too".
+While discussing her video choreography, Billboard mentioned that she "coined the smooth choreography and tomboyish style that would inspire [R&B]'s future generations for years to come".
+Vibe praised several videos, saying that "looking back on her videos like "Try Again" and "Are You That Somebody", Aaliyah's talent in all of those techniques of dancing are apparent, as she's able to hit every syncopated word and beat with ease as if she's moving on air".
+Kyann-Sian Williams from NME named "Are You That Somebody?" as a video that "pushed the boundaries when it came to dance breaks in music videos".
+Williams stated that "until that time, dance breaks were usually reserved for boybands like *NSync and the Backstreet Boys, but Aaliyah claimed it for R&B stars too".